Geometric realizations of Tamari interval lattices via cubic coordinates: Cubic coordinates and Tamari intervals

-Therefore, by the map $\phi$ it is possible to build a cubic coordinate from its Tamari interval diagram and reciprocally.
-Graphically, by simply shift the dual Tamari diagram to the left of one position and collect the height of the needles from left to right, putting a positive sign for the needles of the Tamari diagram and a negative sign for its dual, and forgetting the last needle of zero height.
-Reconstruct the needles of the Tamari diagram and its dual from the components of the cubic coordinate in the same way, and then shift the Tamari dual diagram to the right of one position. \smallbreak
+Therefore, by the map $\phi$ it is possible to build a cubic coordinate from a Tamari interval diagram and reciprocally.
+Graphically, we have to shift the upper part of a Tamari interval diagram (corresponding to the dual Tamari diagram) to the left by one position and collect the height of the needles from left to right.
+Then, we put a positive sign for the needles of the lower part of the Tamari interval diagram (corresponding to the Tamari diagram) and a negative sign for the upper part, and we forget the last needle of zero height.
+To reconstruct a Tamari interval diagram from a cubic coordinate, we reconstruct the needles of the Tamari diagram and the dual Tamari diagram from the components of the cubic coordinate in the same way, and then we shift the dual Tamari diagram to the right by one position. \smallbreak

-Using the map $\chi$ we can then directly give the cubic coordinate of an interval-poset.
-In the same way that we shift the dual Tamari diagram one position to the left, we shift all the increasing relations of the interval-poset to the left of one vertex.
-Then, for each vertex $x_i$, we count the number of elements in increasing or decreasing relation of goal $x_i$, out of reflexive relation, for all $i\in[n-1]$.
+Using the map $\chi$ we can then directly give the cubic coordinate of an interval-poset $\IntervalPoset$.
+In the same way that we shift the dual Tamari diagram one position to the left, we shift all the increasing relations of the interval-poset to the left by one vertex.
+Then, for each vertex $\IntervalPoset_i$, we count the number of elements in increasing or decreasing relation of target $\IntervalPoset_i$, out of reflexive relation, for all $i\in[n-1]$.
 These numbers become the components of positive sign if it is a decreasing relation, negative otherwise, of the cubic coordinate.
-As the increasing relations have been shifted, the number associated with the vertex $x_n$ is always zero.
-This vertex is therefore forgotten for the cubic coordinate.
-In the same way, with each component of a cubic coordinate, we rebuild the increasing and decreasing relations on $n-1$ vertices, then we shift the increasing relations to the right, in order to form the vertex $x_n$. \smallbreak
+As the increasing relations have been shifted, the number associated with the vertex $\IntervalPoset_n$ is always zero.
+Therefore, this vertex is forgotten for the cubic coordinate.
+In the same way, to construct an interval-poset from a cubic coordinate with each component of a cubic coordinate, we rebuild the increasing and decreasing relations on $n-1$ vertices, we add the vertex $\IntervalPoset_n$, then we shift the increasing relations to the right. \smallbreak